yunqu/aws-cloud-and-xilinx-workshop/Lab1.md

    ```bash
    ls /dev/cu.usb*
    ```
-3. Plug in the MicroZed.
+3. Plug in the Ultra96.
 4. Issue the following command again to identify the device.

    ```bash